drvigneshwari/Python-Types/README.md

-# Python-pandas
+# Python-Types
-This repository has the Jupyter notebook related to Python - Pandas
+This repository has Jupyter notebook of my work on Python basic covering basic concepts